Juan David Ortiz: Victims

 He is also suspected of kidnapping another woman, who escaped.
-The five victims were sex workers, all women, one transgender.
+The five victims were sex workers; all victims were women, and one was transgender.
 Ortiz confessed after his arrest that he had started killing on September 3 and that he personally knew the first two victims.
 He allegedly killed the other two on the morning of September 15 in the five hours between the assault on the escaped woman and his capture.

 Ortiz confessed to picking up a mother of two named Melissa Ramirez on September 3.
 She was 29 years old.
 After driving down a rural county road in Webb County, two miles outside the city, Ramirez got out of the vehicle to urinate, when Ortiz says he shot her multiple times.
 Her body was discovered the next day.